 Formally an animal refuge, the Catboat has quickly become something of a cult tourist destination.
 It’s not every day you board a houseboat filled with cats.
 While admittance to the Catboat is free, a donation is polite: whatever you can spare goes a long way towards helping these lovable felines find a new home.
 If leaving the Catboat you’re still craving cats, a stroll through the KattenKabinet (Cat Cabinet) is certain to satiate.
 Besides housing feline-focused art from the likes of Picasso and Rembrandt, it also houses five exquisite cats.

 While a handful of outdoor parks and gardens exist scattered throughout the city, for a stroll through the extraordinary side of fauna, a visit to the Hortus Botanicus Amsterdam is a must.
 Originally established in 1638 to grow the herbs needed to combat the Black Plague, this botanic garden has continued to collect a host of curious inhabitants.
 Among them: a 2,000-year-old agave cactus dating to the Roman era, the Victoria amazonica water lily (only 150 years young) and a cycad collection housing offsets from the legendary Wood’s Cycad—the only palm-like plant that survived the dinosaurs and five subsequent ice ages.

-Ready to thread your way through Amsterdam’s canals on an adventure?
+Ready to thread your way through the canals on an adventure in curious Amsterdam?
 Talk to one of our specialized travel agents.
 Their knowledge, expertise, and close relationships with leading river cruise companies like Viking River Cruises takes all the guesswork out of planning your next vacation.